luxonis/depthai-python/docs/source/components/nodes.rst

 somewhere in the pipeline.
 When all the frames (messages from pool) were sent out and none yet returned, that is when the node will block and wait until a frame is returned to the pool (not used by any node in the pipeline anymore)

-- On the host side, we have output data queues, and sometimes input data queues, whose size and behaviour are set at creation (device.getOutputQueue and device.getInputQueue).
+Q: On the host side, we have output data queues, and sometimes input data queues, whose size and behaviour are set at creation
+(device.getOutputQueue and device.getInputQueue).
-Correct, the size and behavior can be modified by calling device.getOutputQueue again (or directly on the returned object DataInputQueue / DataOutputQueue)
+A: Correct, the size and behavior can be modified by calling device.getOutputQueue again (or directly on the returned object DataInputQueue / DataOutputQueue)